Evin-Ozdemir/Rehber-Clone/README.md

    <li>React (JSX): For building dynamic, reusable UI components.</li>
    <li>SCSS: For modular and maintainable styles.</li>
    <li>Vite: For fast and optimized development builds.</li>
-   <li>db.json: Used as a mock backend to store and retrieve contact data.</li>
+   <li>Axios: For handling HTTP requests to fetch and update contact data.</li>
+  <li>json-server: For simulating a REST API using db.json as the backend.</li>
+  <li>React Icons: For incorporating customizable icons into the UI.</li>
  </ul>

  <h2>🎨 Features</h2>